 Since the fourth quarter of 2008, we consistently have taken steps to reduce our cost structure, including headcount reductions and the consolidation of office locations, in response to declines in our AUM and fee revenues.
-In an effort to reduce our global real estate footprint, we recently completed a comprehensive review of our worldwide office locations and will begin implementing a space consolidation plan during the third quarter of this year.
-We expect that the actions we will take going forward to vacate and market space for sublease will result over time in projected non-cash real estate charges of \$225 million to \$250 million, with the bulk of the charges occurring in the second half of this year.
-These charges are in addition to the earlier non-cash real estate charges our firm has recorded, and they will not affect our future quarterly distributions.
-We expect to ultimately realize annual cost savings of \$38 million to \$43 million once we've successfully subleased the vacated space.
+In an effort to reduce our global real estate footprint, we recently completed a comprehensive review of our worldwide office locations and began implementing a space consolidation plan during the third quarter of this year.
+As a result, our intention is to sub-lease approximately 510,000 square feet of office space, over 70% of which is New York office space (in addition to the 380,000 square feet written-off in 2010), with the remainder being office space in London, Australia and various U.S. locations.
+We expect that the actions we intend to take going forward to vacate and market space for sublease will result over time in projected non-cash real estate charges of \$225 million to \$250 million, with the bulk of the charges occurring in the third and fourth quarter of this year.
+These charges are in addition to the earlier non-cash real estate charges for New York City office space we recorded, and they will not affect our future quarterly distributions.
+We expect to ultimately realize reduced operating expenses of \$38 million to \$43 million once we have successfully subleased the vacated space.
 These projections are based on current market conditions and could change over time as conditions evolve.
-We believe implementing this plan will prove effective in meaningfully improving our cost structure, even if current weak market conditions persist, and will play an important part in positioning our firm for a stronger future.